fgmacedo/python-statemachine/docs/transitions.md

 ## Event

 An event is an external signal that something has happened.
-They are sent to a state machine and allow the state machine to react.
+They are send to a state machine and allow the state machine to react.

 An event starts a {ref}`transition`, which can be thought of as a "cause" that initiates a change in the state of the system.